 Using a Persona is an optional decision that can improve the bot's understanding of your character.
 Generally the AI can remember the gist of your character as it is reinforced throughout the messages or stored in the 'PARTY' module.
 You can not switch personas mid-chat, so you may want to make one prior to using the bot.
 If you have a preferred persona that you play constantly with this bot or other bots, then I would recommend making a Persona for it.

-Below is a template you can use.
-Press the 'Copy Persona Template' button to copy it.
-You can modify it as you wish, try to keep it below 200 tokens.
+Below is a template you can use, press the 'Copy Persona Template' button to copy it.
+Modify as you wish, try to keep below 200 tokens.

 Name=